p4535992/foundryvtt-automated-polymorpher/README.md

 ![gif](./wiki/feature_automated_polymorhper.gif)
 ![hud](./wiki/feature_hud_1.gif)

+## NOTE this module work very well with this other module [Automated Evocations (Variant Fork)](https://github.com/p4535992/automated-evocations-variant)

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

 ## Known issue/Limitation